AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

 - Test one primary concept per question — avoid multi-part questions
 - Include enough context so the question is unambiguous without reading the original text

+## Standalone Questions — No Source Self-References

+Questions must be answerable from domain knowledge alone, without access to the source chapter.
+The benchmark evaluates whether a model understands petroleum geoscience concepts — not whether it can recall a specific text.

+**NEVER use these phrases in question text:**
+- "According to the chapter...", "The chapter describes...", "Using the chapter's definition..."
+- "Based on the text...", "The passage states...", "As discussed in the reading..."
+- "The author argues...", "This section explains..."
+- Any phrasing that implies the reader has access to specific source material

+**INSTEAD, make questions standalone by:**
+- Stating necessary context directly: "Given that petroleum generation depends on temperature integrated over time, how does..."
+- Using standard terminology: "Using Archie's equation..." (not "Using the chapter's Archie form...")
+- Referencing named concepts: "Using the Ghyben-Herzberg relationship..." (not "Using the chapter's formula...")
+- Providing definitions when needed: "Void ratio expresses pore space as the ratio of void volume to solid volume.
+What is..."
+- Citing well-known case studies by name: "In the Ekofisk chalk reservoir case..." (not "In the chapter's example...")

+**Why this matters:**
+- The ones being evaluated does NOT have access to "the chapter"
+- Questions with source references become ambiguous or unanswerable
+- We test domain knowledge, not reading comprehension of our source materials
+- A petroleum engineer who learned from different textbooks should be able to answer

+**Where source references ARE acceptable:**
+- `rationale` field: "The chapter explains that..." is fine here since it's explanatory
+- `sources[].notes` field: Reference to specific sections is appropriate
+- These fields are not shown to the model being evaluated

 ## Coverage

 - Cover the key concepts of the chapter without repetition